spotflow-io/device-sdk/zephyr/design/metrics/README.md

 ## Common Questions

 **Q: Can I use metrics in interrupt context?**
 A: Yes, but only for simple metrics.
-Dimensional metrics may block briefly.
+Labeled metrics may block briefly.

 **Q: What happens if I exceed the time series limit?**
-A: Least Recently Used (LRU) time series is evicted to make room.
+A: New label combinations are rejected with `-ENOSPC` error.
+Configure `max_timeseries` appropriately at registration.

 **Q: How do I know if metrics are being dropped?**
 A: Check `dropped_reports` in `spotflow_get_metric_stats()` and SDK logs.